List of University of Richmond fraternities and sororities: Social sororities

+Following are the social sororities that have formed at the University of Richmond.
+Active organizations are indicated in bold; inactive sororities are in italics.

-Fraternity Lodges
+Fraternity lodges

 The first fraternity houses at the University of Richmond were Phi Kappa Sigma and Kappa Sigma, which were built in 1928 and 1930, respectively.
 The other fraternities met in various rooms across the campus until the university began building lodges, starting in 1953 and ending in 1959.
 Phi Kappa Sigma and Kappa Sigma moved out of their old houses in 1959 to occupy their new lodges (9 and 10 on the map).
 Their old houses were converted into student dormitories and renamed Pacific House and Atlantic House.
 At UR, there are two "rows" of fraternity lodges: Old Fraternity Row (1–7 and 12–14 on the map) and New Fraternity Row (8–11 on the map).
 In 1996, the old Pi Kappa Alpha, Sigma Chi, and Lambda Chi Alpha lodges (12–14) were demolished to make room for a new parking lot for the Robins Center.